REConnect: Participatory RE for Social Sustainability: REConnect: Participatory RE for Social Sustainability

+Similarly, for the ClimAct project, students designed an app for youth that gamified taking more eco-friendly actions.
+This project highlighted the importance of co-creation, especially when building tools for young users.
+Rather than creating only for youth, students involved them directly in the design process, allowing their ideas, drawings, and perspectives to shape the final concept.
+As the community partner explained: \textit{“I loved the way the team came in and designed things with the kids.
+It was great for their learning, and I think it made them feel like they were really a part of the process..I know some of them really enjoyed it and actually put quite a lot of thought into their drawings and ideas for you guys.”(Project \#1, Community Partner)}

+In all projects, \emph{the requirements were not gathered from stakeholders; they were produced with them.} Co-creation's most important contribution is often the requirements it eliminates as much as the ones it surfaces, a finding consistent with the broader INSPIRE corpus and not captured by existing co-design frameworks operating outside the RE lifecycle \cite{ferrario2014speedplay}.
+Where communities have been historically excluded from shaping the technologies that affect their social sustainability, this distinction is not merely methodological but consequential.

-\begin{itemize} \item \emph{Iterative Prototyping and Simulation}: Use role-playing scenarios to simulate workflows with diverse stakeholders and identify usability gaps (e.g., prototyping workshops in BloodSync and Herluma).
-Employ "Wizard of Oz" prototypes \cite{segura2013uiskei++} for rapid user feedback on incomplete features \item \emph{Community-engaged Requirement Mapping}: Conduct joint workshops to decompose requirements with attention to cultural, economic, and technical constraints.
-Incorporate community feedback loops to validate assumptions (e.g., moving from one-way SMS broadcasts to a multi-tier workflow in BloodSync). \item \emph{Co-Design Artifacts within socio-economic Context}: Develop contextual artifacts (paper sketches, mockups, dashboards) suitable for the users’ literacy and environment (e.g., icon-based designs for BloodSync, desktop-first prototypes for Herluma).
-Involve users in iterating these artifacts until they clearly reflect local needs. \end{itemize}
+\textbf{REConnect Actions for Co-creating Alongside Users:} \begin{itemize} \item \emph{Iterative Prototyping and Simulation}: Use role-playing scenarios and simulated workflows to surface usability gaps with diverse stakeholders (e.g., emergency scenario simulations in BloodSync).
+Employ Wizard of Oz prototypes \cite{segura2013uiskei++} for rapid feedback on incomplete features.

+\item \emph{Community-Engaged Requirement Mapping}: Conduct joint workshops to decompose requirements with explicit attention to cultural, economic, and technical constraints.
+Use community feedback loops to validate and challenge design assumptions (e.g., the shift from SMS broadcasts to a multi-tier coordination workflow in BloodSync).

+\item \emph{Co-Design Artifacts Within Socio-Economic Context}: Develop contextual artifacts, including paper sketches, mockups, and dashboards, suited to the literacy levels and environments of the users (e.g., icon-based designs for BloodSync, desktop-first prototypes for Herluma).
+Iterate these artifacts with users until they reflect local realities rather than designer assumptions. \end{itemize}